rippleitinnz/xrpl-farmer-api/README.md

 ## 👋 Welcome!

 > This is a public API hosted by [rippleitin.nz](https://rippleitin.nz).
 The database for this API is updated frequently with most current list of [XRPL](https://xrpl.org) addresses that have been flagged as farmers.
+You can make maximum of **100 REQUESTS PER 15 MINUTE WINDOW**.
+If you exceed the request limit, the API will respond with `429 Too many requests, please try again later`.
+If you need to process large set of XRPL addresses we advise you to use the `POST /verify-bulk` endpoint.
+If you need to only verify single XRPL address you can use the `GET /verify` endpoint.

 ## **Base URL:**
 - http://farmerapi.rippleitin.nz:3000